outreachy/website/docs/onboarding-coordinator-flow.md

 - [ ] [Page] Community landing page
   - [x] Lists approved project titles
+  - [x] Lists projects that are closed to new applicants
   - [ ] Includes all fields for applicants in Community and Projects

 - [ ] [Page] Project page